overture-stack/website/markdown/documentation/song/reference/commands.md

 ## Manifest

-The `manifest` command is used to generate a manifest file for an analysis with an associated analysisId.
+The `manifest` command generates a manifest file for an analysis with an associated analysisId.

 | Option | Description |
 |--|--|